 As advisors work with advisees with disabilities, they should be aware that students with disabilities may need more assistance and clarification in identifying their academic and career goals when scheduling courses.
 Office of Accommodative Services recommends advisors provide a thorough, sensitive, and comprehensive approach with advisees when discussing student's goals, resources, potential, supports, and disability.
 Some important guidelines should also be considered.
 First, advice and recommendations should be based on students' interests rather than on their limitations.
-Students should be allowed to explore for themselves the programs and courses that they believe have some meaning or potential for them.
+Students should be allowed to explore for themselves the programs and courses that they believe has some meaning or potential for them.
 It is only through this opportunity for exploration that students will be able to realize their true potential.
 Second, counsel should be given based on evidence and not on supposition or guesswork.
 For those students with disabilities who may be undecided, they should be encouraged to complete career or interest inventories, explore curriculum offerings, and participate in volunteer and various other activities that may best match their educational, career, and personal interests.
 Students should also be encouraged to look at participating in the various student organizations on campus.
 These activities will enable students to experientially discover subjects that may interest them.
+Students may, over time and through their experiences in college, undergo changes in attitudes, beliefs, study approaches, and goals as they go beyond what they and others may have believed them limited to prior to their college experience.